geoffreydatema/graveyard/README.md

 # graveyard
-A programming language for writing condensed Python
+A programming language for automation